jundalisay/superblist/content/en/superphysics/principles/chapter-04c.md

 - The rise of bitcoin in 2017
 - The global economic crisis starting in 2019.
 It actually started in Q1 2020 and this shows that a bottom-up approach would be more accurate

 This bottom-up approach is exactly what Francois Quesnay had in mind when he created [the Economic Table](/social/economics/solutions/modern-economic-table) to list the exchanges of commodities and trace their final total value or contribution to the economy.

 This system can be backpropagated in order to automate the process so that it can help visualize the map or neural network of the kinetic desire of human society.
 This then would allow demand to be predicted so that supply can be allocated ahead of time in order to prevent scarcity and the subsequent inequality and poverty that it creates.

-{{< q a="riq" >}}
+{{< q a="Riqueti" c="Philosophie Rurale, 1763" >}}
 The third greatest invention of our time is the Economic Table.
-<cite>Riqueti, Philosophie Rurale, 1763</cite>
 {{< /q >}}